sparc-coop/blossom/README.md

 ### Database

-The Sparc.Features library comes with a default in-memory implementation of `IRepository`, so you likely don't even need to set up a database in the initial stages of development.
+The Sparc.Kernel library comes with a default in-memory implementation of `IRepository`, so you likely don't even need to set up a database in the initial stages of development.
 Just inject `IRepository<Entity>` everywhere as needed, and all data will be loaded from/saved to local memory.

-When you are ready to add a real database, simply add the appropriate NuGet package to the `Sparc.Features` project and configure it in the Startup class.
+When you are ready to add a real database, simply add the appropriate NuGet package to the `Features` project and configure it in the Startup class.

-Sparc currently offers libraries for two database providers:
+Blossom currently offers libraries for two database providers:

 - Azure Cosmos DB: [Sparc.Database.Cosmos](/Sparc.Database.Cosmos)
 [![Nuget](https://img.shields.io/nuget/v/Sparc.Database.Cosmos?label=Sparc.Database.Cosmos)](https://www.nuget.org/packages/Sparc.Database.Cosmos/)